Africa Cup begins on Saturday in South Africa

 That tournament was atypical because they failed to qualify great regional powers like Nigeria, Cameroon, South Africa, Senegal, Egypt and Algeria.
 Instead, Today they will be South Africa again, Nigeria and Algeria, but the Pharaohs will be absent again, The Selected with the most titles in history.

 The venue chosen 2006 it was Libya.
-But nevertheless, the political crisis that ended with the fall of Muammar Gaddafi in 2011 led the African Football Confederation to suspend the championship in that country.
+However, the political crisis that ended with the fall of Muammar Gaddafi in 2011 led the African Football Confederation to suspend the championship in that country.
 So, Egypt and South Africa applied, that had just organized a great World Cup and ended up being chosen to host its second Africa Cup.
-In the first, in 1996, was crowned champion under the gaze of Nelson Mandela.
+En la primera, in 1996, was crowned champion under the gaze of Nelson Mandela.

 It will be a very even group., although the local South Africa is the main candidate to qualify for the quarterfinals, despite his recent bad results.
 Half of the local squad play for Orlando Pirates and Kaizer Chiefs, the two most important clubs in the country.
 Although there are no glittering names, they have the great opportunity to forget the elimination in the World Cup and return to the forefront.
 His main rival will be Morocco, despite the withdrawal of Adel Taarabt due to an argument with the coach.

 The National Team that will seek to surprise will be Angola, who in recent years has become a regular participant in African tournaments and, under the technical direction of Uruguayan Gustavo Ferrín, will seek for the first time to reach the final instances.
 The last team in zone A represents another nation with a Portuguese past: Cape Verde.
 The country where Nani was born qualified for the CAN for the first time and that was already a real success, however, he has nothing to lose and his offensive power allows him to dream of something else.